The Wheaton Blog

-The queen of hearty cuisine and celebrations, Martha Stewart, lists dozens of main dish recipes for the holidays.
-She combines unique flavors with rare vegetables and mouthwatering meats.
-Each of her concoctions will amaze your guests and may even persuade a few of them to set up future dinner appointments at your home.
-Making and keeping new friends just got a whole lot easier with Martha’s help.
+The queen of hearty cuisine and celebrations, Martha Stewart, has dozens of holiday main dish recipes to choose from.
+She combines unique flavors with tasty vegetables and mouth watering meats.
+Each of her meals will amaze your guests, and they may even persuade a few of them to set up future dinner appointments at your home.
+Making and keeping new friends in the neighborhood should be a whole lot easier with a little help from Martha Stewart.

 You can win your guests over with one of the most surprising and satisfying desserts of the season: candy cane cheesecake.
-Not only will this delicious dessert surprise your guests’ taste buds, it will help them remember how sweet the holidays are supposed to be.
+Not only will this delicious dessert surprise your guests, it will help them remember how sweet the holidays are supposed to be.

 Food?
 Check.
 Theme?
 Check.
 Party time?
 Check.
 Once you’ve prepared for the evening, sit back, relax, and enjoy your progressive holiday dinner party.
 Meet with your fellow hosts and travel to each house together.
 Sing carols along the way.
 Do whatever you can to solidify friendships and have a good time.